 The Way You Whiten Your Teeth Depends On The Stain

 There are two types of stains that you can have on your teeth.
 Surface, or “extrinsic” stains, caused by smoking and diet occur on the surface of the enamel.
-“Intrinsic” stains are deeper, and happen inside the tooth.
+“Intrinsic” stains are deeper and happen inside the tooth.

-Intrinsic stains can’t be helped by whitening toothpastes.
+Intrinsic stains can’t be helped by whitening toothpaste.
 To get that brighter smile, you’ll need to actually change the color of your teeth.
 You can do this using a bleaching agent.
 The bleaching agents most products use are hydrogen peroxide or carbamide peroxide.
 These agents break stains into smaller pieces, making their color less concentrated and leaving your teeth much whiter!
-Some of the most common ways to bleach your teeth are whitening strips and gels, tray-based tooth whiteners and in-office whitening services supervised by a dentist.
+Some of the most common ways to bleach your teeth are whitening strips and gels, tray-based tooth whiteners, and in-office whitening services supervised by a dentist.

 The Most Effective Way To Whiten is in house whitening here at McOmie Family Dentistry!

 We have several types of whitening to fit any budget.
 Our whitening works very effectively it is safe and convenient.
 We typically see at least 8 shades.
-In office whitening only takes one hour and take home whitening can make it easy to keep that sparkling smile!
+In-office whitening only takes one hour and take-home whitening can make it easy to keep that sparkling smile!

 We Would Love To See You At Our Office